Coron, Palawan

-The main population center of the municipality is composed of Poblacion barangays 1 to 6, where the Municipal Building, the Municipal Legislative Building, and the Judicial Hall of the Municipal Circuit Trial Court are located.
-Its fiesta is held annually on August 28 in honor of Saint Augustine.
-It is the commercial capital of the Calamian Islands.

-The municipality is home to the Coron Island Natural Biotic Area, which is listed in the natural category of the UNESCO World Heritage Tentative List.
+It is home to the Coron Island Natural Biotic Area, which is listed in the natural category of the UNESCO World Heritage Tentative List.

+Etymology

+Before the present name, it was called Bancuang, named after the native name of the palm that grew abundantly along the rivers and marshes especially at the spot where the spring that was source of the town's water supply was found.
+When the Spaniards arrived, they named the area Peñon de Coron, after the Tagbanua word "Corong", a type of pot.
+In 1902, the name was changed into Coron, its present name.

 History

+Precolonial and Spanish era

-The Calamianes Islands were originally inhabited by the Tagbanuas, Calmiananen, and Cuyonon tribes.
+The Calamian Islands were originally inhabited mainly by Tagbanuas and the Calamianen beginning their settlement in the 11th century.
 Oral history tells that the Datu Macanas ruled the entire Busuanga Island where present-day Coron town lies.
 Early on Spanish exploration of the islands, Fray de la Concepcion took note of the friendliness of the people of Busuanga Island and the ferocity of the Tagbanua tribe living in Coron Island.

-In this area of the Calamianes, the first permanent Spanish settlement was Culion.
-Coron was a mere visita of Culion at that time.
-A fort and church were built in Libis, Culion around 1670 by the Spaniards as part of the defenses (along with Cuyo, Taytay, and Linapacan) against the Muslim raids.
-This became a settlement for migrants to the Calamianes.
-Don Nicolas Manlavi a Cuyonon served several years in Spanish Galleons, and an Ilonggo from Jaro, Ilo-ilo named Claudio Sandoval later wed Nicolas' only daughter Evarista.
+Early on the history of the Calamianes, Coron was directly ruled by the Spanish in Mindoro while the island of Cuyo by the Spanish authorities in Panay.
+In this area of the Calamianes, the first permanent Spanish settlement was Culion, with Coron as its visita.
+A fort and church were built in Libis (San Pedro), Culion around 1670 by the Spaniards as part of the defenses against the Muslim raids.

+Between 1730-1735, Spanish missionaries built another cotta at Culion to defend from Moro incursions.
+The Spaniards eventually left for Panay with the exception of priests who stayed at Camianan.

+Coron became a settlement for migrants to the Calamianes.
+Don Nicolas Manlavi, a Cuyonon served several years in Spanish Galleons, and an Ilonggo from Jaro, Ilo-ilo named Claudio Sandoval later wed Nicolas' only daughter Evarista.
 The Sandoval clan of the Calamianes came from this union.

-It was Don Nicolas Manlavi who established the first settlement in Coron which was initially at Banuang Lague (old town) in present-day Banuang Daan in Coron Island.
-The town center was then again moved to present-day Maquinit and later on, it was finally established in present-day Bancuang in Barangay 5 where a good water source was found.
+It was Don Nicolas Manlavi who established the first settlement in Coron in 1749 which was initially at Banuang Lague (old town) in present-day Banuang Daan in Coron Island.
+Due to Moro depredations, many people moved to Tagum and Makinit, living in these areas temporarily.
+In 1800, a new town site was created and people began resettling into this place.
+To defend from the Moro attacks, they built the Coron Fortress and the Ili Fort in San Miguel at Linacapan.